All Episodes

 I'm not speaking for anybody else, but I apologize.

-I do not want to live in a country where any time a citizen or a corporation does something that is legitimately wrong is subject to some sort of political pressure that is again in my words amounts to a shakedown.
+I do not want to live in a country where any time a citizen or a corporation does something that is legitimately wrong is subject to some sort of political pressure that is, again, in my words, amounts to a shakedown.

 So I apologize.

-Joe Barton apologized to BP executives on behalf of himself, the American people for uh the shakedown, Ed Mockie uh from Massachusetts did not like this.
+Joe Barton apologized to BP executives on behalf of himself, the American people, for the shakedown.

-Uh here's a portion of his opening statement.
+Here's a portion of his opening statement.

 Rather, it was the government of the United States working to protect the most vulnerable citizens that we have in our country right now, the residents of the Gulf.

-It is BP's spill, but it is America's ocean, and it is American citizens who are being harmed.
+It is BP's spill, but it is America's ocean.

-Now imagine, imagine the surprise if you're BP.
+Now imagine the surprise of your BP.

 I mean, how much money have you contributed to Obama for his presidential campaign?

-So you've given it the office.
+So you've given at the office.

 You've given at the office.

-You're supposed to have bought insurance, and then all of a sudden you get called into the White House and you get shaked down.
+And then all of a sudden you get called into the White House and you get shaked down.

 Imagine their surprise.

-They thought they had bought insurance against this, and who knows what they were told in there, but I'm telling you, folks, uh the Democrat Party from Obama on down is literally a bunch of thugs now.
+But I'm telling you folks, the Democrat Party from Obama on down is literally a bunch of thugs now.

 The United States government may as well be a branch of organized crime.

-The way that it is being conducted and the way it's doing business, and the way it's looking out for itself and no one else.
+The way that it is being conducted and the way it's doing business and the way it's looking out for itself and no one else.

 You've seen the unemployment numbers today.

-After three straight declines, another sign that hiring remains weak.
+Another sign that hiring remains weak.

 There isn't any hiring.